Frequently Asked Questions

 The Plan is an insurance product which is designed to provide a payout to meet funeral and all related expenses.
 The whole payout is for the sole purpose of paying funeral and related expenses, including the directors account as well as any other associated costs, such as:

-- Headstones and plaques to commemorate the nominee’s passing.
+- Headstones and plaques to commemorate the named person’s passing.

 - Clothing for the family to attend the service and associated functions.

-- Travelling and accommodation costs to enable all those who cared for the nominee to attend and celebrate their lives.
+- Travelling and accommodation costs to enable all those who cared for the named person to attend and celebrate their lives.

 - Wake costs for a proper send-off.

-- Repatriation to return the nominee to their home.
+- Repatriation to return the named person to their home.

 How long does the Plan last for?